Marzogh/SPIMemory/README.md

 ###### powerDown()
 Puts device in low power state.
 Useful for battery powered operations.
 Typical current consumption during power-down is 1mA with a maximum of 5mA.
 (Datasheet 7.4).
 In powerDown() the chip will only respond to powerUp()
 ###### powerUp()
-//Wakes chip from low power state.
+Wakes chip from low power state.
 <hr>
 ##### printPage(page_number, outputType)
 Reads a page worth of data into a data buffer array for further useand prints to a Serial stream at 115200 baud by default.
 (The baudrate can be changed by calling ```Serial.begin()``` at a different baudrate in ``` void setup()```)Setting an outputType of 1 enables output in hexadecimal while an outputType of 2 enables output in decimal, CSV - over Serial.